SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 The sequence diagram below shows the requests you have to send to Swedbank Pay to make a purchase.
-The links will take you directly to the API description for the specific request.

 ```mermaid
 sequenceDiagram